ghundal/SMART_Bot/README.md

 The code used for data generation is contained in the notebook fine_tuning/data_generation_openai.ipynb

 Data generation is done with the help of an LLM through a prompt that is sent to the OpenAI API.
-The prompt used to that end informs the LLM<br>
-about the aim of the data generation (i.e. fine-tuning) and provides several instructions related to the questions to generate, the quality and<br>
-length of the answers, as well as the tone to use.
+The prompt used to that end informs the LLM about the aim of the data generation (i.e. fine-tuning) and provides several instructions related to the questions to generate, the quality and length of the answers, as well as the tone to use.

 Five course-specific Q/A pairs are generated per call to the API.
-This limit ensures that maximum token counts are not exceeded, when experimenting<br>
-with different models.
-So to generate a more comprehensive set of Q/A pairs, prompts have to be repeatedly sent to the API and the generated questions<br>
-and answers have then to be locally accumalted in lists.
-Also, to avoid that the LLM generates duplicate quesions, in each iteration of a prompt sent to<br>
-OpenAI for a given course, the questions that had already been generated for the course are sent along with the prompt.
-The prompt is then instructed to<br>
-avoid generating the same questions again.<br>
+This limit ensures that maximum token counts are not exceeded, when experimenting with different models.
+So to generate a more comprehensive set of Q/A pairs, prompts have to be repeatedly sent to the API and the generated questions and answers have then to be locally accumalted in lists.
+Also, to avoid that the LLM generates duplicate quesions, in each iteration of a prompt sent to OpenAI for a given course, the questions that had already been generated for the course are sent along with the prompt.
+The prompt is then instructed to avoid generating the same questions again.<br>

 Experiments have been conducted with different models.
-It has been found that "gpt-4o" yields the best results in terms of quality, speed and max tokens<br>
+It has been found that "gpt-4o" yields the best results in terms of quality, speed and max tokens count.<br>
-count.

 Once the target number of Q/A pairs has been generated, the notebook stores the data locally in various json and csv files.
-It also splits the dataset into<br>
-train and test datasets (the split ratio is 80%/20%).
+It also splits the dataset into train and test datasets (the split ratio is 80%/20%).

-Lastly, here is the final version of the prompt that has been used for generating the Q/A pairs:
+Lastly, here is the final version of the prompt that has been used for generating the Q/A pairs:<br>

 You are an expert data scientist and educator for the course "{course}" at the Harvard Extension School, which is part of the Data Science curriculum.
 Here is a description of the course: